 - Custom and Myth (Longmans, Green, 1884) [The Internet Archive Scan is of the 1893 new edition.

 - Household tales; their origin, diffusion, and relations to the higher myths.
 [London]: William Clewes and Son, 1884].
-Separate pre-publication issue of the “introduction” to Bohn’s edition of Grimm’s Household tales.
+Separate pre-publication issue of the “introduction” to Bohn’s Standard Library edition of Grimm’s Household tales.
 See this item in WorldCat.

 - Molière’s Les Précieuses Ridicules, Edited with Introduction and Notes by Andrew Lang, M.A.
 (Clarendon Press, 1884)